-In 2014, Perry was introduced to Professor Andrew Kornberg, a leading clinician in the RCH Neurology Department.
+In 2014, Perry was introduced to Associate Professor Andrew Kornberg, a senior neurologist in the RCH Neurology Department.
 The meeting was the beginning of a great friendship and incredible ongoing support by the Live Life Foundation.
 Since that time, the Live Life Foundation has raised funds exclusively for Neurology in support of projects that assist children diagnosed with disorders of the brain, nerves and muscles.

 “Through the Live Life Foundation, we aim to positively impact the future of children’s health and give these special patients a chance to live their lives to the fullest.
 We are proud to support the RCH Neurology Department and its incredible staff,” said Perry.

-The Live Life Foundation holds a golf day to raise funds, with Perry using his extensive business networks to advocate for the cause.
-To date, the Live Life Foundation has contributed over $300,000 towards several projects.
-These include sponsoring a bed on Cockatoo, which benefits children requiring ongoing surgical or neurological care, as well as providing funding for the Stroke, Epilepsy and Complex Movement Disorders Programs and the Neuromuscular Clinic which streamlines appointments and care across multiple departments.
-Significantly, they have also provided funds for Neurology Clinical Research Fellowship position.
+The Live Life Foundation holds an annual golf day to raise funds, with Perry using his extensive business networks to advocate for the cause.
+To date, the Live Life Foundation has contributed towards several projects including sponsoring a bed on Cockatoo, which benefits children requiring ongoing surgical or neurological care, as well as providing funding for the Stroke, Epilepsy and Complex Movement Disorders Programs and the Neuromuscular Clinic which streamlines appointments and care across multiple departments.
+Significantly, they have also provided funds for Neurology Clinical Research Fellowship position, and at the RCH150 Anniversary Dinner, Perry made a significant pledge with funds going to the Neurology Department.

 Through the Live Life Foundation, Perry and his supporters continue to enhance the expertise of Neurology and make an impact on the lives of children with neurological movement disorders.